-Whether one’s an aspiring day-trader, perhaps they are a periodic swing trader, or even a full-time day trader, one thing is true for each category, our emotions get in the way.
+Whether one’s an aspiring day trader, a periodic swing trader, or even a full-time day trader, one thing is true for each category, our emotions get in the way.

 When that happens, our logic and ability to process even the simplest of decisions go right out the window, which can cause us to make rash decisions and lose money.

 We may have had our eye on a retracement target for quite some time; however, for some reason, upon retracement, we decide to wait until it goes just a bit lower to “go all in.”

 Then, a whipsaw candle spikes up, leaving us with a “we just missed the bottom” feeling.

 DCA is essentially a plan that brings structure to one’s investment strategy in an auto-pilot manner, relieving one from the duty of having to obsess over this allocation of funds.

 A common phrase you may have heard is, “time in the market beats timing a market” – simply put, those who can time an exact market top and or bottom successfully and go all-in at the right time are slim to none.

 Overall, the goal is to get the lowest cost basis possible, and one way to help increase the odds of this happening is to begin DCA in a bear market instead of a bull market.